William758/ZetAspects/README.md

 # ZetAspects

-Drop Rate from Killed Elites changed to 1 in 500, Halving every time one drops in a run.
+Drop Rate from Killed Elites changed to 1 in 500.

+Drop chance is halved every time one drops in a run (0.2% -> 0.1%).

 Changes the Elite Aspects into scalable Drop Only Boss Tier Items.